Skip to content

 logs/

-7. Remove the existing github action workflow.
+3. Remove the existing GitHub action workflows:

 rm -rf .github/